 The primary goal of the catalogue is the preservation of the work itself—as faithfully and completely as possible.
 The Bô Yin Râ Catalogue Raisonné will therefore be not just a list of titles but, above all, an archive with reproductions in both word and image.
 As the project progresses, we plan to keep you informed here.

-The following paintings have been digitized by the German Bô Yin Râ Foundation, and we are making them available here for meditative viewing on the screen – landscapes and, especially, spiritual images.
+The following paintings have been digitized by the German Bô Yin Râ-Stiftung, and we make them—landscapes and, above all, spiritual images—available here for meditative viewing on the screen.

 However, the original fidelity of the high-quality image files in the emerging artwork archive, each approximately 1-2 GB in size, cannot be fully appreciated on a screen.
 On typical monitors, one would not discern any advantage of the original data compared to the web files, which are reduced in color depth and resolution.
 This is due to the limitation of 8-bit color depth, lower resolution, and, above all, the lack of color calibration on standard monitors.
 The fact that one can adjust brightness, saturation, color temperature, etc., at will in screen viewing programs only adds to this issue.